MITLibraries/transmogrifier-ab-diff/README.md

-WEBAPP_PORT=# port for flask webapp TRANSMOGRIFIER_MAX_WORKERS=# max number of Transmogrifier containers to run in parallel; default is 6 TRANSMOGRIFIER_TIMEOUT=# timeout for a single Transmogrifier container; default is 5 hours
+WEBAPP_PORT=# port for flask webapp TRANSMOGRIFIER_MAX_WORKERS=# max number of Transmogrifier containers to run in parallel; default is 6 TRANSMOGRIFIER_TIMEOUT=# timeout for a single Transmogrifier container; default is 5 hours TIMDEX_BUCKET=# when using CLI command 'timdex-sources-csv', this is required to know what TIMDEX bucket to use
 ```

 ## CLI commands